-- Ensure that any combination of new animal drugs used in a medicated feed is an approved combination. - The mixing and feeding instructions for medicated feed containing selenium should not exceed the 0.3 ppm approval for selenium in the total mixed ration or the maximum level per head per day by species. - Ensure feeding directions for feeds with multiple drugs and/or pesticides result in the approved use level for both drugs and pesticides concurrently. - Non-medicated feed containing pesticides may need to be registered with Environmental Protection Agency (EPA) except when custom blending per the provisions of 40 CFR Part 167.3.
+- The mixing and feeding instructions for medicated feed containing selenium should not exceed the 0.3 ppm approval for selenium in the total mixed ration (CCR §2697(d)). - Ensure that any combination of drugs used in a medicated feed is an approved combination. - Ensure feeding directions for feeds with multiple drugs and/or pesticides result in the approved use level for both drugs and pesticides concurrently. - Non-medicated feed containing pesticides may need to be registered with Environmental Protection Agency (EPA) except when custom blending per the provisions of 40 CFR 167.3.
 When pesticides are added to medicated feeds, no EPA registration is needed as long as the ingredient used is an EPA-registered product.